ui-schema/ui-schema/packages/docs/src/content/docs/widgets.md

 } from "@ui-schema/ui-schema";

 import {
-    StringRenderer, NumberRenderer /* and more widgets */ } from "@ui-schema/ds-material";
+    StringRenderer, NumberRenderer, TextRenderer, /* and more widgets */ } from "@ui-schema/ds-material";

 const SchemaGridItem = ({schema, children, defaultMd}) => {